smithaitufe/node-typescript-template/README.md

-# hotels-backend
+# node-typescript-template
-Contains models and api for managing hotels
+Sample repository for starting with a Nodejs project using Typescript, TypeOrm, Postgres.